barryku/spring-boot-tiles/README.md

-# spring-boot-tiles
+# Spring Boot with Tiles
-Spring Boot with Tiles
+Minimal Spring Boot application with Tiles integration.
+To run the application, type the command below,

+mvn clean spring-boot:run